brendantfitzgerald/brendantfitzgerald.github.io/logs/2025GoalsHabits.md

 * Fix all of our pinball machines in the garage.

 ## House
-* Fix the front porch steps (and waterproof the problem areas.
+* Fix the front porch steps (replace the rotting wood and caulk the seams.)
 * Get the house and garage back in order (have a set place for everything.)
 * Insulate the front porch floor and ceiling.
 * Hang a shower curtain in the basement.